jodastephen/railmodel/CR2-SWLondon.md

 * LHD-WAT changing to Bakerloo at WAT in 49-52m at 4tph
 * LHD-WAT changing to Northern (West End) at WAT in 50-53m at 4tph (+1m)
 * LHD-WAT changing to CR2 at RAY changing to District at VIC in 49-55m at 4tph (+2m)
-* LHD-WAT changing to CR2 at CLJ changing to District at VIC in 53-57m at 4tph (+5m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 57-61m at 4tph (+9m)

 From Leatherhead to Leicester Square